gowthamkgv/Kinduct_Coding_Assignment_Gowthamk/README.md

 # Kinduct_Coding_Assignment_Gowthamk

-Executive Summary:

 Perquisites Required:

 Python3

 Packages Used:
-Pip install Pandas
+Pip install Pandas,
-Pip install pytest
+Pip install pytest,
 Pip install datatest

 Introduction: A Repository was created to completed the task for Kinduct Assignment to complete the Goaltending Statistics